Algonquin College: History

 In 1964, the Rideau Campus was established.
 "Satellite" campuses in Pembroke, Hawkesbury, Perth, Carleton Place and Renfrew were established in the late 1960s.
 The Vanier School of Nursing became a part of the Woodroffe Campus when nursing programs began to be offered at the college.
 In 1973, the School of Prescott-Russell joined the Algonquin family and the Colonel By Campus was created through the acquisition of St. Patrick's College.
 With the creation of La Cité Collégiale, 1990 marked the beginning of Algonquin as an English-only college.
 The Hawkesbury campus was transferred to La Cité Collégiale, and the Renfrew, Colonel By, Carleton Place, and Rideau campuses were progressively closed between 1990 and 2002.

-In 2025, the college announced plans to close the Perth campus and 41 programs, citing significant projected budget deficits.
+In 2025, the college announced plans to permanently close the Perth campus and 41 programs by August 2026, citing significant projected budget deficits.
+In 2026, a further 30 programs were set for elimination.

 Programs

 Algonquin has over 19,000 full-time students in more than 180 programs, focused on arts and technology.
 There are over 155 Ontario college programs, 18 apprenticeship programs, 40 co-op programs, 6 collaborative degree programs and 22 bachelor's degree programs.
 Some of these degrees are through direct collaborative partnerships with Carleton University and University of Ottawa.

 Algonquin offers the following bachelor's degree programs: